chen-grace-p4/project02/README.md

 Once the most basic interface is made, there will be a GUI display for the server instead.
 At this point, the user wil be able to keyboard shortcuts such as Ctrl + B to bold or Ctrl + I to italicize words.
 If we get to a GUI for the users too, we'll try to make it so Ctrl+C for copy and Ctrl + V for paste works as well, and make the place to enter messages more streamlined (allow the use of the cursor to move the point).

-## Description of Technical Design:
+## Description of Initial Technical Design:
 * Sockets (Grace)
   * connecting users(clients) to a server where they send messages to each other
   * server returns a "new message" to every client everytime a client sends something to the server so that the client end can see all the messages
-  * not sure if server should display all the messages on the server itself
   * "subserver" or channels also could be an entirely new server itself and clients will simply connect to multiple servers at once

 * Working with files (Kyle)